Intelligent-Quads/iq_tutorials/docs/installing_gazebo_arduplugin.md

 **NOTE the iris_arducopter_runway is not currently working in gazebo11.
 The iq_sim worlds DO work**

-In one Terminal (Terminal 1), run Gazebo:
+In one Terminal (Terminal 1), run Gazebo (first start can take a while):
 ```
 gazebo --verbose ~/ardupilot_gazebo/worlds/iris_arducopter_runway.world
 ```